Frequently Asked Questions & Reference

 /mode #mychannel +s

 Note: You need to be operator to do this.
-Additionally, to have the +s mode persist, a registered channel can have a mode-lock enabled using:
+Additionally, to have the +s mode persist, a ChanServ mode-lock can be enabled by issuing:

 /msg chanserv SET #mychannel MLOCK +s